WHA Locker Room Policy

 - Players should be respectful of others’ property.
 Do not touch others’ property unless specifically asked by them to do so.

 - Players are not allowed to enter a locker room that has been assigned to another team.

 - Players are discouraged from bringing valuables and extra belongings into the locker rooms.

 - All Rink facilities are to be treated with respect, care and pride.

 - Players are responsible for use/cleanliness of the locker rooms and any adjoining bathroom/shower areas.

-- Witnesses to any violations are required to report incident(s) to WHA Coach, Team Manager or Board Member.
+- Witnesses to any violations are required to report incident(s) to a WHA Coach, Team Manager, or Board Member.